mormor-karl/mormor-karl.github.io/_posts/news/2023-02-13-gu-release.md

 ------

-A [press-release](https://www.gu.se/nyheter/mormor-karl-ska-gora-personuppgifter-anonyma) for the project at the University of Gothenburg.
-Please, read [here](https://www.gu.se/nyheter/mormor-karl-ska-gora-personuppgifter-anonyma)
+A press-release for the project at the University of Gothenburg.
+Please, read [here](https://www.gu.se/nyheter/mormor-karl-ska-gora-personuppgifter-anonyma).